JasonLocklin/Dissertation/Prisms/Discussion.md

 limitations to what can be inferred from treatment-effect studies like this when sample sizes are necessarily small.
-However, this chapter demonstrated that prisms can produce significant and relatively reliable change the line bisection of patients with neglect, and at the same time, fail to meaningfully ameliorate two other tasks which putatively rely on different, ventral stream processing.
-These other two tasks demonstrate continued deficits post prisms.
+However, this chapter demonstrated that prisms can produce significant and relatively reliable change the the line bisection performance, while at the same time, failing to meaningfully ameliorate performance on the other domains that putatively rely on, ventral stream processing.
 This lack of meaningful improvement fits the prediction that prisms --- a treatment demonstrated in the past to influence primarily dorsal brain regions --- would have minimal effects on the deficits of working memory and time perception because they rely on ventral networks.
-These findings lend support to the hypothesis presented earlier, that neglect is a disorder involving two independent systems, and that remediation of only one system will have minimal effect on the deficits arising from the other.
+These findings lend support to the hypothesis presented earlier, that neglect is a disorder impacting two independent systems, and that remediation of only dorsal functioning will have minimal effect on the ventral deficits.
 More effective treatments, therefore, will necessarily need to produce changes in the behaviours attributable to ventral perceptual system function.